-- Not discussing confidential information in public places, such as elevators, hallways, or at social gatherings. - Avoiding use of speaker phones in areas where unauthorized persons may overhear conversations. - Avoiding exposing documents containing confidential information to areas where they may be read by unauthorized persons (e.g., copy machine). - Storing documents containing confidential information in a secure location when they are not in use. - Refraining from using unsecured wireless networks when accessing or using confidential information.
+- Not discussing confidential information in public places, such as elevators, hallways, or at social gatherings. - Avoiding use of speaker phones in areas where unauthorized persons may overhear conversations. - Avoiding exposing documents containing confidential information to areas where they may be read by unauthorized persons (e.g., copy machine). - Storing documents containing confidential information in a secure location when they are not in use. - Discarding documents that contain confidential information (provided they do not need to be retained under the rules for retention of books and records), ensure that they are discarded and destroyed in a secure manner. - Locking all electronic devices (computers, phones, tablets, etc.) which may contain confidential information when such devices are not in use and use password protection to unlock such devices. - Using strong passwords that cannot be easily guessed. - Refraining from giving passwords to others or saving passwords in a place that can be accessed by others - Refraining from using unsecured wireless networks when accessing or using confidential information.